In this comparison article for Acana vs Nutro, we'll

 Aid in the development of the retina and visual cortex.

-There is a relatively insignificant difference between the crude fiber content of the two brands.
+There is a relatively insignificant difference between the crude fat content of the two brands.

 Acana Pet Food Ingredients vs. Nutro Pet Food Ingredients